dragomano/Light-Portal/CONTRIBUTING.md

 ## How to submit a pull request
 * If you want to send a bug fix, use `Fix` word in the title of your PR (i.e. "Fix page permissions").
-* If you want to send a new feature or a new translation, use `Add` word in the title of your PR (i.e `Add new frontpage template`, `Add Chinese translation`).
+* If you want to send a new feature or a new translation, use `Add` word in the title of your PR (i.e `Add a new frontpage template`, `Add Chinese translation`).
 In any case, the title of each of your commits should continue such a phrase — `If applied, this commit will  ...` (`Update Polish`, etc.)

 ## Styleguides with examples